zksecurity/mina-credentials/spec/design.md

 We show that if even if the SNARK prover is malicious, the credential remains unforgeable: this is useful in applications such as zkLogin, where for practicality reasons, the proving is outsourced to a third party in practice.
 We want to allow the Mina ecosystem this option should it be relevant to particular applications.

-We note that for some applications, most notably zkPassport, secure outsourcing is inherently not possible when *creating the credential*: since knowledge of the witness (the digitial signature on the ePassport) identifies the owner.
-In such applications we must rely on the security of the SNARK prover during the creation of the credential, however, the presentation proof remains secure (unforgeable) even if the SNARK prover is malicious.